The Forerunner

 The Triumphal Entry

 11 Then Jesus entered Jerusalem and went into the temple.
-And after surveying all things,5 he went out to Bethany with the twelve, since it was already late in the day.6
+And when he had looked around, surveying all things,5 he went out to Bethany with the twelve, since it was already late in the day.6

 Jesus Curses the Fig Tree

 12 Now the next day, after they had left Bethany, Jesus grew hungry.
 13 So when he noticed a leafy fig tree in the distance, he went over to see if perhaps he could find some fruit7 on it.
-But when he came up to it, he found nothing but leaves, for it was not yet the season for figs. 14 So in response Jesus said to it, “Let no one ever eat fruit from you again!”
+But when he came up to it, he found nothing but leaves, for it was not yet the season for figs. 14 So in response, Jesus said to the tree, “Let no one ever eat fruit from you again!”
 And his disciples were listening.

 Jesus Cleanses the Temple